Suspension of higher education

-One of the most important and long-lasting ways we support women in Afghanistan is by funding their education.
+One of the most important and long-lasting ways we supported women in Afghanistan was by funding their education.

-Each year we fund around 40 scholarships costing an average of £275 a year.
+Each year we funded around 40 scholarships costing an average of £275 a year.

-These students’ stories are fairly typical of the difficulties that the women face.
+These stories by students who benefited from an LNF scholarship are fairly typical of the difficulties faced by the women we sponsored.

 Sakina has lived for most of her life in Pakistan.
 Her father was killed in a car crash when she was 13, her mother died when she was 18.
 Her remaining family had to move back to Afghanistan as part of a forced repatriation of refugees.